Egor Shaykov

-Career

 Playing career

 Shaykov was sportive since early age.
 He went to swimming for three years until he switched to ice hockey at the age of seven, but he felt it was not his type of sports.
 Once Shaykov's sports teacher recommended him to Nikolay Nikolayevich Sevastyanov, who would become Shaykov's first coach.
 Sevastyanov went to different schools searching for possible pupils for his club of the large sports school Torpedo.
 Preliminarily, out of eight people Shaykov was the only one to be chosen.

 Shaykov started his career for the association football team Torpedo-ZIL Moscow and then for the mirror team Torpedo-Luzhniki (now Torpedo Moscow).
 He played for FC Arsenal Tula for three years, collecting 12 goals in 76 caps; one of his goals was the 800th for Arsenal at the Russian Championships.
 He then played for FC Titan Klin for around half a year before making a short break.

 In 2005, he was invited by future beach soccer top coach Evgeny Pisarev to play for the Russia national beach soccer team.
 In their first tournament at the 2005 Euro Beach Soccer Cup team Russia finished second.
 Shaykov then debuted for BSC Strogino.

 In 2010, Shaykov switched to BSC Delta together with three other teammates, but in the same year he debuted for BSC Lokomotiv Moscow.

 On 21 December 2012, Shaykov was named Merited Master of Sports by the order of the Sports Minister.

 At the inaugural 2013 Euro Winners Cup, Lokomotiv went on to win the trophy and Shaykov was named MVP.

 Shaykov's last appearance in beach soccer was as a player of Lokomotiv at the Russian Super Cup, where the Moscow club lost to BSC Kristall, 3–4.